 Okay.
 My session is loosely titled Say It in Photos, and in part of it, I am wanting to talk about what happens to people when they decided to take on doing a Photo a Day project.

 So I am seeking a few testimonials or stories of what the experience of doing this has meant for people– please drop a few words for me at http://bit.ly/dailyphoto-stories.

 I’ll also be doing a bit of five card flickr stories for them… if you want to add a few photos into the mix, just tag some new ones in flickr as fiveku and people will start making stories (or you can, it’s open).

-The post "What’s Your Story on Daily Photo Projects?" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2010/08/daily-photo-projects/) on August 24, 2010.
+The post "What’s Your Story on Daily Photo Projects?" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2010/08/daily-photo-projects/) on August 24, 2010.